 According to the Food and Agriculture Organization of the United Nations (FAO) the world’s commercial fish stocks that exist at biologically sustainable levels has declined from 90% in 1974 to 68.6% in 2013.
 In other words, nearly one-third of global commercial fish stocks are already being overfished.

-The total number of Chinese fishing boats sailing on the high seas and in other countries’ coastal areas runs just under 2,500.
 In the same 2016 report, the FAO noted that in 2014, China accounted for just over 18% of the global marine catch; by 2030, China is projected to account for 38% of global marine catch, more than double any other region (the FAO counts China as a single region—the others are Europe and Central Asia; North America; Latin America and Caribbean; Japan; “other East Asia and the Pacific”; Southeast Asia; India; “other South Asia”; Middle East and North Africa; Sub-Saharan Africa; and the “rest of the world”).

 During a 2013 visit to Tanmen, a fishing village on Hainan island in the South China Sea, Chinese president Xi Jinping urged his nation’s fishermen to “build bigger ships and venture even farther into the oceans and catch bigger fish.”
 Chinese fishermen took these messages to heart.
 They upped their distant-water fishing—sourcing catches out on the high seas and in the commercial fishing territories of other countries.